William F. Buckley Jr.: Death

 Buckley suffered from emphysema and diabetes in his later years.
 In a December 2007 column, he commented on the cause of his emphysema, citing his lifelong habit of smoking tobacco despite endorsing a legal ban of it.
-On February 27, 2008, he died from a heart attack at his home in Stamford, Connecticut, at the age of 82.
+On February 27, 2008, he died of a heart attack at his home in Stamford, Connecticut, at the age of 82.

 Initially it was reported that he was found dead at his desk in his study, a converted garage, and his son, Christopher Buckley, said, "He died with his boots on after a lifetime of riding pretty tall in the saddle."
 But in his 2009 book Losing Mum and Pup: A Memoir, he admitted this account was a slight embellishment on his part; while his father did die in his study, he was found lying on the floor.
 Buckley was buried at the Saint Bernard Cemetery in Sharon, Connecticut, next to his wife, Patricia.

 Tributes

 Notable members of the Republican political establishment paying tribute to Buckley included President George W. Bush, former Speaker of the House of Representatives Newt Gingrich, and former First Lady Nancy Reagan.
 Bush said of Buckley, "He influenced a lot of people, including me.
 He captured the imagination of a lot of people."
 Gingrich added, "Bill Buckley became the indispensable intellectual advocate from whose energy, intelligence, wit, and enthusiasm the best of modern conservatism drew its inspiration and encouragement ...
 Buckley began what led to Senator Barry Goldwater and his Conscience of a Conservative that led to the seizing of power by the conservatives from the moderate establishment within the Republican Party.
 From that emerged Ronald Reagan."
 Reagan's widow, Nancy, said, "Ronnie valued Bill's counsel throughout his political life, and after Ronnie died, Bill and Pat were there for me in so many ways."
-House Minority Whip Roy Blunt stated that "William F. Buckley was more than a journalist or commentator.
+House Minority Whip Roy Blunt said: "William F. Buckley was more than a journalist or commentator.
 He was the indisputable leader of the conservative movement that laid the groundwork for the Reagan Revolution.
 Every Republican owes him a debt of gratitude for his tireless efforts on behalf of our party and nation."